 DDS uses Secure Sockets Layer (SSL) to encrypt transmitted data.
 You can download a certificate authority (CA) from the DDS console and upload it for authentication when connecting to a database.

 DDS provides a multi-layer network protection against various malicious attacks.
 The protection system consists of VPCs, subnets, security groups, DDoS protection, and SSL.

 DDS monitors instance performance, reducing O&M activities by as much as 60%.
 It provides real-time monitoring information about CPU utilization, disk usage, IOPS, and number of active connections, allowing you to check instance status at any time.

-In asynchronous disk scenarios, DDS provides excellent plugin performance, in-memory database capability, and secondary indexes to meet dynamic query requirements.
+In asynchronous disk scenarios, DDS provides excellent plugin performance and process memory databases.
+It also provides the secondary index function to meet dynamic query requirements.